elmtree-askmo/cloudcannon-app/content/learn/biochemistry/explain-the-process-of-peptide-bond-formation.md

 url: /learn/biochemistry/questions/explain-the-process-of-peptide-bond-formation
 score: -1.0
 related_article1:
-    id: 167233
+    id: 167238
-    title: How do molecular chaperones assist in protein folding?
+    title: >-
+        What is the significance of quaternary structure in proteins?
     subject: Biochemistry
-    url: /learn/biochemistry/questions/how-do-molecular-chaperones-assist-in-protein-folding
+    url: /learn/biochemistry/questions/what-is-the-significance-of-quaternary-structure-in-proteins
 related_article2:
-    id: 167237
+    id: 167240
+    title: >-
-    title: How do R-group interactions influence the tertiary structure of proteins?
+        How does the variability of R-groups affect protein structure?
     subject: Biochemistry
-    url: /learn/biochemistry/questions/how-do-rgroup-interactions-influence-the-tertiary-structure-of-proteins
+    url: /learn/biochemistry/questions/how-does-the-variability-of-rgroups-affect-protein-structure
 related_article3:
-    id: 167247
+    id: 167234
-    title: How do R-group properties affect protein solubility?
+    title: >-
+        What is the primary structure of a protein and how is it determined?
     subject: Biochemistry
-    url: /learn/biochemistry/questions/how-do-rgroup-properties-affect-protein-solubility
+    url: /learn/biochemistry/questions/what-is-the-primary-structure-of-a-protein-and-how-is-it-determined
 related_article4:
+    id: 167244
+    title: >-
+        What are the effects of protein denaturation on function?
+    subject: Biochemistry
+    url: /learn/biochemistry/questions/what-are-the-effects-of-protein-denaturation-on-function
+related_article5:
     id: 167242
+    title: >-
-    title: What role do polar and nonpolar R-groups play in protein folding?
+        What role do polar and nonpolar R-groups play in protein folding?
     subject: Biochemistry
     url: /learn/biochemistry/questions/what-role-do-polar-and-nonpolar-rgroups-play-in-protein-folding
-related_article5:
-    id: 167237
-    title: How do R-group interactions influence the tertiary structure of proteins?
-    subject: Biochemistry
-    url: /learn/biochemistry/questions/how-do-rgroup-interactions-influence-the-tertiary-structure-of-proteins
 ---

 &nbsp;